-The effective tax rate for the first quarter of fiscal 2017 was lower than in the prior quarter primarily due to favorable resolutions and changes related to income tax liabilities for uncertain tax positions during the fourth quarter of fiscal 2016 and expected changes in the geographical composition of income.
+The effective tax rate for the third quarter of fiscal 2017 was lower than the same period in the prior year primarily due to the recognition of previously unrecognized foreign tax credits and changes in the geographical composition of income.

-The effective tax rate for the first quarter of fiscal 2017 remained relatively flat compared to the same period in the prior year primarily due to favorable resolutions and changes related to income tax liabilities for uncertain tax positions during the first quarter of fiscal 2017 and expected changes in the geographical composition of income, offset by the reinstatement of the U.S. R&D tax credit during the first quarter of fiscal 2016 which was retroactive to its expiration in December of the prior year.
+The effective tax rate for the first nine months of fiscal 2017 was lower than in the same period in the prior year primarily due to the recognition of previously unrecognized foreign tax credits, favorable resolutions to income tax liabilities for uncertain tax positions during the first nine months of fiscal 2017, unfavorable resolutions to income tax liabilities for uncertain tax positions during the first nine months of fiscal 2016, and changes in the geographical composition of income.
+These were partially offset by the reinstatement of the U.S. R&D tax credit during the first nine months of fiscal 2016 which was retroactive to its expiration in December of the prior year.